wincent/ferret/README.md

 ### 1.1.1 (7 March 2016)<a name="ferret-111-7-march-2016" href="#user-content-ferret-111-7-march-2016"></a>

-- Fix another edge case when searching for patterns containing "#", only manifesting under dispatch.vim.
+- Fix another edge case when searching for patterns containing &quot;#&quot;, only manifesting under dispatch.vim.

 ### 1.1 (7 March 2016)<a name="ferret-11-7-march-2016" href="#user-content-ferret-11-7-march-2016"></a>

-- Fix edge case when searching for strings of the form "<foo>".
+- Fix edge case when searching for strings of the form &quot;&lt;foo&gt;&quot;.
-- Fix edge case when searching for patterns containing "#" and "%".
+- Fix edge case when searching for patterns containing &quot;#&quot; and &quot;%&quot;.
 - Provide completion for `ag` and `ack` options when using <strong>[`:Ack`](#user-content-ack)</strong> and <strong>[`:Lack`](#user-content-lack)</strong>.
 - Fix display of error messages under dispatch.vim.